Robinlovelace/Creating-maps-in-R/spatial-data.md

-An introduction to R for spatial data visualisation
+An introduction to R for visualising spatial data
 ========================================================
 author: Robin Lovelace
 date: 24th January 2014